 On Sunday, November 25, 2012, three days after the fatal shootings, 68-year-old Richard Johnson, upon returning to his Little Falls Township home after vacationing in Spain, found that it had been ransacked by intruders.
 The burglars had used a crowbar to smash a sliding glass door.
 The home invaders had stolen bottles of prescription medicine Mr. Johnson took to treat diabetes and high cholesterol.
 The burglars had also taken a collection of foreign coins and some pennies.
 The police had recovered these items three days earlier from Haile Kifer's red Mitsubishi.
 Investigators figured that Brady and Kifer had burglarized Mr. Johnson's home on the day before Thanksgiving about the time one of Johnson's neighbors reported the suspicious car.

-It looks like Nicholas Brady and Haile Kifer had been breaking into older people's homes looking for drugs, money, and guns.
+It seemed that Nicholas Brady and Haile Kifer had been breaking into older people's homes looking for drugs, money, and guns.
 House burglary is a dangerous business, and it had gotten these youngsters killed.
 They were smart kids and should have known better.
 As for the man who shot them, his life, at least as he knew it, is over.
 But Byron Smith should have known that the way he killed the 18-year-old girl, burglar or not, was murder.
 You can shoot home invaders, but the law won't let you execute them.